 Please refer to the Safe Sport section of the Ohio Swimming, Inc. policies and procedures for further information regarding the use of visual recording devices.

-Deck Changing: In compliance with USA Swimming Rules and Regulations – Deck Changes are prohibited.
+Deck Changing: Deck Changes are prohibited.

-As per Ohio Swimming policy – 9.3; the use of equipment capable of taking pictures or video (i.e. cell phones, cameras,

-video recorders, etc.) are banned from behind the starting blocks during the entire meet, including warm up,

-competition and cool down periods.

 Operation of a drone, or any other flying apparatus, is prohibited over the venue (pools, athlete/coach areas, spectator areas and open ceiling locker rooms) any time athletes, coaches, officials and/or spectators are present.